- Beta-alanine is an amino acid that helps increase your muscle’s carnosine stores, which can reduce fatigue during intense exercise.

 You see, it’s not enough to just know that beta-alanine can improve performance.
 You need to know how much is needed to get its benefits.

-Like creatine, beta-alanine also seems to benefit from a “loading phase,” which allows it to accumulate carnosine in the muscles faster.
+Like creatine, beta-alanine also seems to benefit from a “loading phase,” which allows for a faster accumulation of carnosine in the muscles.

 In this way, a higher dosage allows you to realize the benefits faster.

-It’s also worth noting that it’s generally thought that people doing higher volume weightlifting programs may benefit from the upper end of the clinically effective range of beta-alanine.
+It’s also worth noting that it’s generally thought that people doing higher volume weightlifting programs may benefit from the upper end of the clinically effective range of beta-alanine (though 3.6 grams is still sufficient in most cases).

 Although plausible, this theory hasn’t been demonstrated in scientific research yet.